tiloc/faiadashu/doc/sdc-capabilities.md

 ---
 ### Scoring
-The ordinalValue or iso21090-CO-value of all choice questions can be summed up into a total score.
+The ordinalValue of all choice questions can be summed up into a total score.

 The total score will be entered into a field which meets one of the following characteristics:
 - is readOnly and has extension `http://hl7.org/fhir/StructureDefinition/questionnaire-unit` with *display* value = `{score}`